Tridesilon Side Effects

 Applies to desonide topical: topical application cream, topical application foam, topical application gel/jelly, topical application lotion, topical application ointment

-Along with its needed effects, desonide topical (the active ingredient contained in Tridesilon) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, desonide topical (the active ingredient contained in Tridesilon) may cause unwanted side effects that require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking desonide topical:Less common
+If any of the following side effects occur while taking desonide topical, check with your doctor immediately:Less common

 - Blistering, burning, crusting, dryness, or flaking of the skin